 Eichholtz painted profile portraits throughout his career, but employed this format far less frequently after 1810.
 An essentially self-taught painter, Eichholtz showed a marked progression in his technical skills throughout the 1810s and 1820s.
 While his early profile figures are simple and only somewhat painterly, the portraits that constitute the majority of his oeuvre (1810-1842) are more sensitive and thoughtful renderings, more mature in style.
 Full-faced, these images are much richer in modeling and color, and recall Sully's style, but are less romantic then Sully's, grounded in an unpretentious realism.
 His most ambitious compositions are those of the 1830s that employ elaborate backgrounds and accoutrements.
 Although best known for his portraiture, he painted landscape and history subjects as well.

 In 1811, Eichholtz visited the painter Gilbert Stuart in Boston, and began to exhibit with the Society of Artists at the Pennsylvania Academy of the Fine Arts, where he continued to exhibit until his death.
 William Dunlap took note of the artist's success in Baltimore during an 1820 visit there.
 Eichholtz often painted in that city, spending weeks at a time there on portrait commissions, and is also known to have worked in Pittsburgh and in Delaware.
 By 1821 he was working in Philadelphia, where he lived for ten years before returning to Lancaster in 1832.
 He died in there in 1842.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Russel [no first name given].
 "Eichold [sic] the Painter."
 The Portfolio 5 (April 1811): 340-342.